Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall theory: Thermodynamics

-We observe that the entropy, Eq.~(\ref{entropy}) does not contain the contribution from perfect fluid as well as the Rastall parameter $\psi$.
-However, the thermodynamic pressure, Eq.~(\ref{pres}) is independent of the parameter $N_s$ but not of the Rastall parameter $\psi$ and hence affects the thermodynamics of the black holes in the extended phase space.\\ It is suggested that the first law of black hole mechanics must include the variation of the cosmological constant as thermodynamic variable when written for AdS black holes.
+We observe that the entropy, Eq.~(\ref{entropy}) does not contain the contribution from the quintessence field as well as the Rastall parameter $\psi$.
+However, the thermodynamic pressure, Eq.~(\ref{pres}) is independent of the parameter $N_s$ but not of the Rastall parameter $\psi$ and hence affects the thermodynamics of the black holes in the extended phase space.\\ It is suggested that the first law of black hole mechanics must include the variation of the cosmological constant as a thermodynamic variable when written for AdS black holes.
 This treatment leads us to consider the cosmological constant as pressure and its conjugate quantity as thermodynamic volume in the extended phase space of black hole thermodynamics.
 The thermodynamics in such an extended phase space have been studied in various theories of gravity.
 To confront the idea of phase transition of the black hole system with the usual classical van der Waals system such treatments have been provided to investigate the critical phenomena and related pathologies \cite{Kubiznak:2012wp, Gunasekaran:2012dq, Altamirano:2013ane, Kastor:2009wy, Altamirano:2014tva, Altamirano:2013uqa, Frassino:2014pha, Wei:2014hba, Dolan:2014vba, Wei:2015ana, Hennigar:2016xwd, Dolan:2011jm, Dolan:2013dga, Chamblin:1999tk, Dolan:2011xt, Mo:2014mba, Banerjee:2011au, Belhaj:2014tga}.
 Therefore, the first law of black hole thermodynamics in the extended phase space reads

 where $S$ is the entropy and $P$ is related to the cosmological constant of the black holes defined in Eqs.~(\ref{entropy}) and (\ref{pres}).
-Here we treat $\Theta_s$ as a generalized force conjugate to the surrounding perfect fluid structure parameter $N_s$ and is introduced to make the the first law to be consistent with the Smarr-Gibbs-Duhem relation.
+Here we treat $\Theta_s$ as a generalized force conjugate to the surrounding quintessence field structure parameter $N_s$ and are introduced to make the first law consistent with the Smarr-Gibbs-Duhem relation.
 Thus on using Eqs.~(\ref{ADM2}) and~(\ref{ex1st}), we obtain $\Theta_s$ having the following form \cite{Chen:2008ra}